 1.4.6 Lead-based paint

 Older homes, especially those built before 1950, were often painted with lead-based paint.
 Exercise caution when working with windows, doors, trim work, wood siding or porches of older homes.
-For additional information, refer to the Health and safety considerations for energy-efficient renovations section of our website.

 Do not use a household vacuum cleaner especially when removing drywall dust.
 Drywall dust can damage the vacuum motor as well as furnace fan motors and may void their warranties.